 The fact is, most caregivers aren’t aware of all the potential solutions available to them and how they can help — and even if they are aware, they cannot afford to invest in them.
 Take monitoring systems, for example.
 Only about 10 percent of caregivers use monitoring technologies, which might include cameras, sensors, and alarms.
 The majority of caregivers believe that such systems are too complex and costly to operate, and thus don’t use them.
 And given that caregivers are often busy and already have a full plate of responsibilities, technology that isn’t fully functional and ready to go out of the box isn’t necessarily appealing — especially when it only does one thing.
 Simply put, caregivers want integrated fully functional systems, i.e., a system that allows them to both manage their loved ones’ medication and home health visit schedule and order prescription refills from a single interface.

 As a home health agency, you can help bridge the technological divide by using tools that meet caregivers’ needs.
-Web-based home health software with a communication portal, for example, allows your patients’ families to access information about their loved one and stay in communication with providers.
+Web-based home healthcare software with a communication portal, for example, allows your patients’ families to access information about their loved one and stay in communication with providers.
 These solutions can also help streamline scheduling and make it easier for caregivers to manage all of their tasks — without having to invest time and money into a standalone solution.

 Home health software is just one area in which caregivers can access the technology that they want.
 A number of companies are working on ideas that can streamline caregiving and ease the burden on caregivers.
 However, HHAs can lead the way by providing easy-to-use tools as part of their service and by implementing technology into their care delivery.